delhatch/PiPod_ePaper/README.md

 <h3>Operating Procedure</h3>
 <p>To charge the battery, slide the top power switch to the left.
 Connect a USB power supply to the USB jack at the bottom of the PiPod.
 Applying power will start charging the battery, and will also boot the PiPod.</p>
 <p>To shutdown the PiPod, press the up arrow to get into the menu tree.
 Press the down arrow to "Shutdown".
 Press the middle button.</p>
-<p>To operate from battery power, slide the top power switch to the right.
+<p>To operate from battery power, you MUST start with the ePiPod in the shutdown state.
+Do not run from USB power (power switch to the left) and then slide the power switch to the right (battery power).
+This causes a power glitch.
+Simply start with an ePiPod in the shutdown state, and slide the power switch to the right.
 Wait for it to boot.</p>
 <p>While operating from battery power, you can plug (and unplug) the bottom USB jack into a power source to charge the battery.</p>
 <p>To shutdown from battery power, find and press the "Shutdown" command as above.
 After 5 seconds (and with the bottom USB jack <b>NOT</b> connected to a power source), slide the top power switch to the left.</p>